Skip to Content

 You Have Other Options

-It’s an unfortunate truth that hard money loans are expensive and can fall prey to predatory loan practices.
-They really should only be considered as a last resort and only be used by people who know what they’re doing.
+They really should only be considered a last resort and only be used by people who know what they’re doing.
 Do your due diligence and explore all loan options first.

 How About Interest Rates?

-Most hard money loans will charge between 5 percent APR and 15 percent APR or more.
+Most hard-money loans will charge between 5 percent APR and 15 percent APR or more.

 STACKED US QUARTER COINS ON WOODEN TABLE WITH WHITE ILLUSTRATION SHOWS INCREASING OF INTEREST RATES / FINANCIAL CONCEPT as an image for a piece on hard money lenders